ApiLogicServer/ApiLogicProject/readme.md

 To access this GitHub project with Codespaces:

 1. [Open this page in a ___new window___](https://github.com/ApiLogicServer/ApiLogicProject), and

 2. Click __Open > Codespaces__ as shown below

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/open-on-codespaces.jpg?raw=true"></figure>

 3. You will see an empty project - running in VSCode, _in the Browser_.
-But that's just what you _see..._
+But that's just what you _see..._ <br/>

-&nbsp;

    > Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a _complete development environment_ - Python, your dependencies, git, etc.

    > You are attached to this machine in your Browser, running VSCode.

    > :trophy: Pretty remarkable.

 &nbsp;

 To create the sample, paste the following into the terminal window:

 &nbsp;